Reasons to study this course

 15% assessment of your practical performances, as either a coach or a performer and 15% written project (both sections are based on a selected activity of your choice)

-Guest speakers as well as visits such as to the Manchester Velodrome or a training camp at Club La Santa in Lanzarote.
+Guest speakers as well as visits such as to the Manchester Velodrome or warm weather training at Club La Santa in Lanzarote.
 You will also be encouraged to gain work-based and volunteering experience.